dcberlin/map-kit-backend/README.md

 ### First steps

 * Clone the repo.
-* Source the required env variables: `source .env`
 * Make sure you have Docker and Docker Compose installed.
 * Run all the required containers with `docker-compose up`.
+The minimum of env variables required to run the app will be picked up automatically from `.env` by Docker Compose.
 * Apply the migrations if you're setting up for the first time: `docker exec -t map-kit-api python src/manage.py migrate`
 * You're good to go!
 Any changes will be reflected in the containers as well, thanks to Docker volumes.
 The app is available under port `8000`.
+* Try out the public endpoints of the API! (e. g. `curl localhost:8000/api/categories/`)
+* Create a superuser for the Django admin with `docker exec -t map-kit-api python src/manage.py createsuperuser` and then log into the admin panel with those credentials: http://localhost:8000/admin

 ### Setting up authentication